Coasteering

 The activity leader (qualified adult) should determine what size of group is safe.
 There must be enough qualified adults to ensure the safety of all participants.

 The number will be determined by any limitations placed on their qualification, permit or the rules of their operating organisation as well as the risk assessment.
 This should take into consideration the location, weather and experience of both the qualified adult and other participants.
-The leader should assess the risk and any concerns must be raised to them.
+The leader should assess the risk, and any concerns must be raised to the activity leader.